prim011/CPP-Examples/Confidentiality/README.md

    nodes thier digital signature.
 It simulates what in _real life_ would be a _strong_ integrity check over authenticity and authentication.
 4. _Introduction of the concept of Authority:_
-   - One a user has been authenticated for loading/accessing the tree information, the next step is understanding the authority for that user to carry out operations such as insertion/deletion and information printout.
+   - Once a user has been authenticated for loading/accessing the tree information, the next step is understanding the authority for that user to carry out operations such as insertion/deletion and information printout.

 ## Problem to solve for this excersice

 We want to implement _Autenticated Encryption_ (AE) on top for the excercise we have developed on the [HMAC excercise](../hmac).
-We have seen as in the HMAC excercise the HMAC is guarantying Message Athentication and Data integrity, but the data have been manipulated always in clear (i.e. without encryption).
+As we have seen as in the HMAC excercise, the HMAC cryptographic primitive is guarantying Message Athentication and Data integrity, but the data have been manipulated always in clear (i.e. without encryption).
 Now we want to introduce an additional layer of security: data encryption at-rest, at leaset for some node's fields in the data structure.

 ## Data Origin Authentication vs Authenticated Encryption